mitsuba-renderer/mitsuba3/docs/src/getting_started/variants.rst

     :width: 60%
     :align: center

-For more details regarding the polarized rendering mode from an implementation point of view, please refer to the :ref:`developer_guide-polarization` chapter in the developer guide.
+For more details regarding the implementation of the polarized rendering modes, please refer to the :ref:`developer_guide-polarization` section in the developer guide.

 Differentiable rendering
 ------------------------